AishaaRao/PF-Lab-03-24k0562/README.md

 3. Run the setup script

--Simple to use
+- Simple to use
-*lightweight and efficient
+* lightweight and efficient
 + Well documented